 The metallic grey panels on the end with the Sennheiser logo continue as touch capacitive panels, and require several taps and holds for operation.
 The pressure required for the panel is fine, and the panels themselves are responsive.
 Repeated taps don’t produce the feeling of the buds being pushed in either.

-The Momentum True Wireless 2 comes in a classic black finish, with a white colour variant arriving later in 2020.
+The Momentum True Wireless 2 comes in a classic black finish, as well as a white colour variant.
 The charging case, like the earbuds, matches the original with its grey wrap-around fabric.
 On the back of the case is a USB-C connection and it’s also where the pairing button is located.
 The case isn’t big, but it has depth, which may make it an issue for tighter pockets.

 The headline feature is active noise cancellation.
 The original earbuds left the feature out which, like the B&O BeoPlay E8, made them a very pricey alternative.
 Unlike B&O though, Sennheiser has rectified that on the second go.